gregpalmr/alluxio-spark-eks/alluxio/README.md

      cp alluxio/alluxio-rest-api-service.yaml.template alluxio/alluxio-rest-api-service.yaml

-Modify the yaml file for your Alluxio deployment, by doing the following:
+Modify the yaml file for your Alluxio deployment:

+     vi alluxio/alluxio-rest-api-service.yaml

+Do the following:

 - Replace PUT_YOUR_ALLUXIO_HELM_CLUSTER_NAME_HERE with the name you used when you deployed the Alluxio pods.

 The name is the one you specified with the helm command.
-If you used the helm command "helm install alluxio-dev", then the CLUSTER_NAME would be changed to "alluxio-dev".
+If you used the helm command "helm install alluxio-dev ...", then the CLUSTER_NAME would be changed to "alluxio-dev".

 Deploy the service using the command: